 So as you can see, Radiator Springs isn’t quite a real town.
 Instead it captures the life and soul of over 2000 miles of people and places that are very much characters in their own right along Route 66!

 A lot of the businesses on the route have embraced their Cars connection and you’ll see lots of cars with eyeballs in the windowscreens.
 Locations and people that inspired the movie were also given a gift basket from Disney Pixar as a thank you.
 Some places have their gifts on display, which makes a great conversation starter as they’ll then tell you their story!

-The closest you’re going to get to a real life Radiator Springs as a whole phyical town, is at Cars Land in the Disney California Adventure Park (with is part of the Disneyland Resort) in Anaheim, California!
+The closest you’re going to get to a real life Radiator Springs as a whole phyical town, is at Cars Land in the Disney California Adventure Park (which is part of the Disneyland Resort) in Anaheim, California!

 Are there any other Route 66/Cars Movie references that you’ve spotted?!